TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/custom.md

 #### Specify the Page to Use the Component

-> Select the page to edit from the app page list, or create a new page for editing.
+> Select the page to edit from the APP page list, or create a new page for editing.

 #### Drag and Drop the Component